Confusing Words Clarified: Group H; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 The heavy machine operators decided to hoist their tools to a great height on the crane to prevent a heist of the equipment over the weekend.

-2. For this reason: Eugene was a newcomer and hence had no close friends at the university.
+2. Concerning why something is, or for a certain reason: Eugene was a newcomer and hence had no close friends at the university.

 Leonard couldn't raise enough money; hence, he decided to withdraw from the next election.